orbitjs/orbitjs-site/src/v0.15/guide/index.md

 Every source of data, from an in-memory store to an IndexedDB database to a REST server, is represented as a `Source`.
-Sources vary widely in their capabilities: some may support interfaces that for updating and/or querying records, while other sources may simply broadcast changes.
+Sources vary widely in their capabilities: some may support interfaces for updating and/or querying records, while other sources may simply broadcast changes.
 Schemas provide sources with an understanding of the data they manage.

 ### Transform